Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 Mean Dice = 0.62

-Training loss over 3200 epochs.
+Training loss over 3200 epochs (the bright curve is smoothed, and the dark one is the actual curve)

 ![image](https://developer.download.nvidia.com/assets/Clara/Images/clara_pt_net_arch_search_segmentation_train_4-2.png)

-Validation mean dice score over 3200 epochs.
+Validation mean dice score over 3200 epochs (the bright curve is smoothed, and the dark one is the actual curve)

 ![image](https://developer.download.nvidia.com/assets/Clara/Images/clara_pt_net_arch_search_segmentation_validation_4-2.png)

 ### Searched Architecture Visualization
 Users can install Graphviz for visualization of searched architectures (needed in custom/decode_plot.py).
 The edges between nodes indicate global structure, and numbers next to edges represent different operations in the cell searching space.
 An example of searched architecture is shown as follows:

 ## Commands Example